ArduPilot/ardupilot_wiki/copter/source/docs/radio-failsafe.rst

 -  The vehicle travels outside of RC range
 -  The pilot forces the throttle channel below :ref:`FS_THR_VALUE<FS_THR_VALUE>` from the transmitter
 -  The receiver loses power (unlikely)
--  The wires connecting the receiver to the flight controller are broken (unlikely).
+-  The wires connecting the receiver to the autopilot are broken (unlikely).

 What will happen